albertlixw/UMarket/README.md

 `@umass.edu` email address via Supabase Auth hooks.
 This repository implements a FastAPI backend and Next.js frontend.

+## TODO
+move search bar to sticky on bottom on mobile view allow users to cancel orders if they regret buying, so that the buyer won't need to list all the details again.

 ## Features

 - **Student‑only access:** Sign-ups are restricted to `umass.edu` email addresses